 To start with, Alabama’s current dynasty is not included because if Saban stays there, they are far from done.
-Check out the top football betting strategies.

 The reign of USC started in 2002 when Carson Palmer won the Heisman Trophy and led the Trojans to their first 10-plus win season since 1988.
 Winning the Orange Bowl and finishing 11-2.

 Although Reggie Bush won the Heisman without any competitive advantages in 2005, one year after his teammate and quarterback Matt Leinart won the award.
 His NFL agent scandal proved to overshadow the success of this dynasty.
 If it hadn’t been for vacated wins and a Heisman Trophy is given back, the Trojans would be in the top 10 on this list.
 They had a deep talented roster every year.
 It seemed every time a great player would graduate; they would replace that player with someone just as good if not better.

 As it was, they were a great dynasty, but it is hard to get past the NCAA sanctions on this program.

 Before Urban Meyer, there was Jim Tressel; Tressel was a legendary coach at Division 1AA Youngstown state before bringing the Buckeyes back to national prominence.

 Tressel made the Buckeyes elite again, winning the national title, with star freshman running back Maurice Clarett in his second season.

 Ohio State then won the Big Ten in five of the next seven seasons.
 Tressel also brought home six conference title rings and a national championship in his first nine years.
 The Buckeyes were 99-17 during that time and one of the best Big Ten teams of all time.